pikipupiba/FrontOfHouseProductions/memory-bank/activeContext.md

 The Front of House Productions (FOHP) web application project has successfully completed the initial foundation phase, with all main site pages and the landing page fully implemented.
 We are now moving into the customer and employee portal development phases.
 Currently, we are:

 1. Completing the user authentication experience with profile management
+2. Implementing Google Authentication for customers and employees
-2. Preparing to develop the customer portal core features
+3. Preparing to develop the customer portal core features
-3. Refining the UI/UX with consistent design elements across pages
+4. Refining the UI/UX with consistent design elements across pages
-4. Planning for employee portal implementation
+5. Planning for employee portal implementation
-5. Addressing technical improvements like ESLint issues
+6. Addressing technical improvements like ESLint issues

 ## Recent Changes

+- Implemented Google Authentication:
+  - Added Google sign-in/sign-up buttons to login and signup pages
+  - Enhanced the authentication callback route to handle Google users
+  - Created a migration script to update Supabase for Google authentication
+  - Fixed migration script to remove problematic auth.config modifications
+  - Updated profile page to show Google avatar and account information
+  - Wrote a comprehensive setup guide for Google OAuth integration
+  - Enhanced documentation with detailed redirect URL configuration instructions

 - Implemented core integration infrastructure:
   - Built comprehensive adapter pattern implementation for all third-party integrations